Pál Schmitt

-Pál Schmitt (/hu/; born 13 May 1942) is a Hungarian Olympic fencer and politician who served as President of Hungary from 2010 until his resignation in 2012, following his academic misconduct controversy.
+Pál Schmitt (Note: /hu/) (born 13 May 1942) is a Hungarian Olympic fencer and politician who served as president of Hungary from 2010 until his resignation in 2012, following his academic misconduct controversy.

-Schmitt was a successful fencer in his youth, winning two gold medals at the Summer Olympics.
+Schmitt was a successful fencer in his youth, winning two gold medals at two Summer Olympic Games.

 Later, he served as an ambassador during the 1990s and was a Vice-President of the European Parliament from 2009 to 2010.

-After briefly serving as Speaker of the National Assembly of Hungary in 2010, Schmitt was elected President of Hungary in a 263 to 59 vote in the National Assembly.
+After briefly serving as Speaker of the National Assembly of Hungary in 2010, Schmitt was elected president of Hungary in a 263 to 59 vote in the National Assembly.
 He was sworn in as president on 6 August 2010.
 On 2 April 2012, Schmitt announced to the Hungarian Parliament his resignation as president, following the outbreak of a controversy surrounding his 1992 doctoral dissertation.

 Personal life

 Born on 13 May 1942 in Budapest to a middle-class family, he graduated from high school in 1960 and later studied domestic trade at Karl Marx University of Economics, from which he graduated in 1965.
+He met his wife, Katalin Makray, an Olympic artistic gymnast, at a training camp.